Which school do you want to support?

 The legislature broke the teacher pension system in the dot-com era

-If you hear that the state budget is going up, but your school is making cuts, now you know a big part of the reason why: the legislature broke the teacher pension system in the dot-com era, didn't fix it for ages, and now the bill is past due.
+If you hear that the state budget is going up, but your school is making cuts, now you know a big part of the reason why: the legislature broke the teacher pension system in the dot-com era, let it stay broken for two decades, and now the bill is past due.

 This video from EdSource.org does a great job of summarizing the issues.

-The Social Security system is important to many teachers because, in the course of their career, many have other jobs.
+Interaction with the Social Security system is a good example of why a big pension system needs sophisticated rules.
+In the course of their career, many teachers have other jobs.
 A person who works part of a career in STRS employment and part of a career in "regular" employment, paying Social Security taxes, may qualify for retirement benefits from both systems.

 There's a wrinkle.
-As described above, the STRS system is set up to strongly reward high end-of-career earnings.
+As described above, the STRS formula strongly rewards lots of years of service and high end-of-career earnings.
 The Social Security system is set up in a roughly opposite way; it is progressively indexed to provide extra support to those with low total earnings.
-This has a practical impact: If you pay in only a small amount to Social Security, the system assumes that you need more support.
+If you pay in only a small amount to Social Security, the system assumes that you need more support.

 To prevent abuse of this progressive indexing, Social Security has a windfall elimination provision that discounts STRS receipts.
-The interaction of these systems is complex, and some argue that the Social Security rules amount to a "hero's penalty" that discourages work.
+The interaction of these systems is complex.
+Teachers unions object to the windfall elimination provision, especially with regard to spousal benefits.

-A central concern of each of any retirement system is risk.
+Risk is a central concern for any retirement system.
 Is there enough invested to weather bad financial conditions?
 With the changes made in 2014, California's teacher retirement system seems likely to be on a long, slow path to sustainability.
-Unless, of course, something goes badly wrong.

 California's STRS system is huge, but it is far from the only one.
-In 2021, the US Census Bureau estimated that there were 299 state-level pension systems for public employees and 5,977 local systems.
+In 2023, the US Census Bureau estimated that there were 304 state-level pension systems for public employees and 4,632 local systems.
 Collectively, these systems manage the investment of trillions of dollars in pension savings.
+In 2023, the US Census Bureau estimated the total assets under management of just the 100 biggest at about $5 trillion.

-The scenario that keeps economists and bankers up at night is the prospect of collective risk.
-Adverse market conditions don't just affect one pension system at a time — in a truly awful downturn, many public pension systems would be stressed at the same time.
+Many of the scenarios that keep economists and bankers up at night involve collective risk.
+Adverse market conditions don't just affect one pension system at a time — in a truly awful downturn, many public pension systems would be stressed simultaneously.
 Some would not make it.
 The Social Security system looms large in conversations about the financial risks of retirement insurance systems.
 Actuaries warn that the system has been out of balance since 2010.

-Pension systems serve different stakeholders in different ways.
+Pension systems serve different stakeholders differently.
 California's system works mainly to the advantage of full-career teachers, especially those that start young, earn lots of graduate credits, and retire at the optimal age.
 In a 2021 review of state teacher pension systems, Bellwether Partners ranked California's system among the ten worst in America.

 An out-of-balance pension system can seem like an abstraction, but it matters a lot.
 The California STRS pension system went from fully funded to dangerously out of whack in about two decades.
-Putting it back on a path to sustainability will divert huge amounts of money from school budgets and government services for decades more.
-The obligation to rebalance the pension system also reduces funds available for other growing costs, like health care costs and deferred maintenance costs for aging school buildings.
-A 2018 analysis by WestEd argued that the combination of these factors amounts to a Silent Recession.
+Putting it back on a path to sustainability is diverting huge sums from school budgets, and the damage will be felt for decades.
+The money spent rebalancing the pension system crowds out spending on students, teachers and schools.
+A 2018 analysis by WestEd argued that the combination of these factors is equivalent to a Silent Recession.

 This post concludes the "Teachers" chapter of Ed100.
 The overall structure of Ed100 is "Education is Students and Teachers spending Time in Places for Learning with the Right Stuff in a System with Resources for Success.
 So Now What?"